Bash-KZ/getting-started-with-astra-java/README.md

 ## Objectives
-* How to connect to Astra via the Secure Connect Bundle
+* How to connect to Astra DB via the Secure Connect Bundle
 * How to manage a Cassandra Session within a JAVA web application

 ## How this Works